DHTMLX/docs-spreadsheet/docs/functions.md

 # Formulas and functions

-Starting from v4.0, the package of DHTMLX Spreadsheet includes a set of predefined formulas that can be used for different types of calculations of strings and numbers.
+Starting from v4.0, the package of DHTMLX Spreadsheet includes a set of predefined formulas for different types of calculations of strings and numbers.
 The formulas are compatible with Excel and Google Sheets.

 :::note
 Lowercase letters in formulas are automatically converted to upper case.